iamrainyday/huiqihu.github.io/index.md

 #### Projects

 * Shared-cache: A high-performance distributed cache with RDMA and NVM.
 Shared-cache uses NVM and RDMA to provides a global cache layer between computation and storage.
-As RDMA for remote access is more efficient than The key idea is to replace or assist local cache
+As RDMA for remote access is more efficient than local access on SSD, the key idea is to replace or assist local cache with the high-performance shared cache through network.
+SC is a block-level cache, where data are organized as blocks.

+!(figs/SC.png)

+*RDMA-Redis: A RMDA equipped Redis.

+*

 * Cedar: a scalable RDBMS built on distributed LSM-structure.
 The system has many successfull application in industry companies.
 Our paper: